Paul Modrowski: Murder of Dean Fawcett

 On January 18, 1993, a woman and her daughter discovered a human body missing its head, left arm and right hand, along the railroad tracks in Barrington, Illinois.
-Through a note found in the victim's clothing containing two phone numbers, the corpse was identified as Dean Fawcett, who had gone missing in late December 1992 and Modrowski and Faraci were identified as suspects.
+Through a note found in the victim's clothing containing two phone numbers, the corpse was identified as 22-year-old Dean Fawcett, who had gone missing in late December 1992 and Modrowski and Faraci were identified as suspects.

 A few days before Fawcett's body was discovered, Modrowski and the Faracis had relocated to Clearwater, Florida; where they resided for two months, before returning to Illinois in March 1993.
 At this point, Modrowski ceased living with the Faracis and began residing with his grandparents in Southwestern Chicago, up until his arrest.
 On April 22, 1993, Robert Faraci was arrested for the murder of Dean Fawcett.
-Afterwards Faraci and his then-wife alleged Modrowski committed the crime.
-They also named Modrowski as the perpetrator in the nearby Brown's Chicken massacre, which had occurred on January 8, 1993.
+Afterwards Faraci and his then-wife alleged Modrowski had killed Fawcett and dismembered the body.
+They also alleged Modrowski was the perpetrator of the Brown's Chicken massacre in nearby Palatine, which had occurred on January 8, 1993.

 Modrowski was arrested on an unrelated burglary charge on April 28, 1993, and, after being interrogated by police, was charged as a second suspect in the Dean Fawcett murder.

 It was initially alleged that Modrowski was also responsible for the Brown's Chicken massacre, due to the proximity, timing and brutal nature of the two crimes.
 Although Modrowski was never charged in the Brown's Chicken murders, he remained a prime suspect, until the arrest of Juan Luna and James Degorski in 2002.